Board & Staff

-Rick VanderKnyff has been on the board of PCC Farmland Trust since 2008, and chaired the task force that produced the Trust’s current strategic plan.
-A senior product planner at Microsoft, he has worked previously as a writer and editor at the Los Angeles Times and as a web project manager for the University of California.
+Rick VanderKnyff has been on the board of PCC Farmland Trust since 2008, and has served as chairperson of the strategic planning and board development committees.
+A senior content publisher at Microsoft, he has worked previously as a writer and editor at the Los Angeles Times and as a web project manager for the University of California.
 He has served as a volunteer for numerous conservation groups and causes, and lives within a short cycle of one of the Trust’s focus areas (the Snoqualmie River Valley).

 Maria Hines has been on the PCC Farmland Trust board since 2009, the same year she won the James Beard Award for Best Chef in the Northwest, and a year after the New York Times declared her Seattle restaurant Tilth one of the top-10 best new restaurants in the country.
 Maria’s commitment to seasonal and organic foods extends far beyond the kitchen, into her service as co-chair of the Seattle chapter of Chef’s Collaborative, and as owner/chef of the second restaurant in the United States to receive organic certification.
 Maria also started our Local Chefs for Local Farms quarterly dinner series.

 Randy Lee is also the Chief Financial Officer of PCC Natural Markets, where he has worked for many years and serves as that cooperative’s treasurer.
 Randy has served on the board of the Farmland Trust since it was founded in 1999 and was board Chair from 2006-2014.
 Randy lives in Seattle and holds a BS in economics and an MBA from the University of Washington.